tanwasp/LunchBox-Android/intellij/doc/use_cases/check-restaurant.md

 ## 1. Primary actor and goals

-__User__: Desires to find and view ratings and reviews for a specific restaurant.
+__User__: Wants to find and view ratings/reviews for a specific restaurant.
 They are particularly interested in feedback from their friends.

 ## 2. Other stakeholders and their goals